unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Claws_**. _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 10 (2d6 + 3) slashing damage.

 **_Death Glare_**.
 The hag targets one frightened creature she can see within 30 feet of her.
-If the target can see the hag, it must succeed on a DC 11 Wisdom saving throw against this magic or drop to 0 hit points.
+If the target can see the hag, it must succeed on a DC 11 Wisdom saving throw against this tek or drop to 0 hit points.

 **_Illusory Appearance_**.
-The hag covers herself and anything she is wearing or carrying with a magical illusion that makes her look like an ugly creature of her general size and humanoid shape.
+The hag covers herself and anything she is wearing or carrying with a tek illusion that makes her look like an ugly creature of her general size and humanoid shape.
 The effect ends if the hag takes a bonus action to end it or if she dies.

 The changes wrought by this effect fail to hold up to physical inspection.
 For example, the hag could appear to have no claws, but someone touching her hand might feel the claws.
 Otherwise, a creature must take an action to visually inspect the illusion and succeed on a DC 16 Intelligence (Investigation) check to discern that the hag is disguised.